 - 1.8% for self-service, such as supermarkets, wholesale stores and pharmacies.

-Azion Edge Computing Platform has helped e-commerce in almost all of the above segments.
+Azion Edge Platform has helped e-commerce in almost all of the above segments.
 Among our customers are some of the largest retailers in Brazil, such as Americanas, Lojas Renner, Magalu, Netshoes, Submarino, and others.

 Using edge computing to improve your website